dbrennand/home-ops/docs/infrastructure/kubernetes/talos.md

     talosctl kubeconfig --talosconfig=./clusterconfig/talosconfig --nodes=192.168.0.10
     ```

-Once the machine configuration has finished applying the node should show as below:
+Once the machine configuration has finished applying and `etcd` has finished set up the node should show as below:

 ![Talos Deployed](../../assets/images/TalosDeployed.png)